friendsoftheearth-data/friendsoftheearth-data.github.io/datasets.md

 Pollution
 </h2>

-Mapping of air pollution and water issues, industrial sites, and environmental justice indicators [when complete].
+These datasets will cover air pollution and water issues, industrial sites and environmental justice indicators (when complete).

 ### Air Pollution in England and Wales by LSOA

 Our air pollution data analysis story includes an interactive map: [Which neighbourhoods have the worst air pollution](https://policy.friendsoftheearth.uk/insight/which-neighbourhoods-have-worst-air-pollution){: target="_blank" rel=noopener}

-You can download air pollution data for NO2 and PM2.5 by LSOA11 below.
-The data is represents a 3 year average for 2021 to 2023.
+You can download air pollution data for nitrogen dioxide (NO2) and particulate matter (PM2.5) by 2011 LSOAs below.
+The data represents a 3-year average for 2021 to 2023.

-We've made the data available as a csv file which can be opened in Excel or in GIS software and joined to LSOA boundaries to make your own maps.
-We've also added a geopackage download, which can be opened directly in GIS software.
-Note: this uses 'Super Generalised' LSOA boundaries to reduce file size, but may not have the level of detail you want.
+We’ve made the data available as a csv file, which can be opened in Excel or in GIS software and joined to LSOA boundaries to make your own maps.
+We’ve also added a GeoPackage download, which can be opened directly in GIS software.
+Note: this uses “Super Generalised” LSOA boundaries to reduce the file size but may not have the level of detail you want.

-We expect to update the data in late 2025, when we will also publish the data using 2021 LSOA boundaries.
+We expect to update the data in late 2025, when we’ll also publish the data using 2021 LSOA boundaries.

 | Data set | Download link |
 | :------- | :-----------: |